jbx-protocol/juice-docs/docs/dao/security/emergency.md

 ## Roles

-In the event of an emergency situation, the following roles should be assigned to JuiceboxDAO contributors working to resolve the situation:
+In the event of an emergency situation, the following roles should be assigned to volunteers contributors working to resolve the situation:

 - Facilitator
 - Multisig Lead